Repetitive Strain Injuries (RSI)

-A repetitive strain injury, also known as repetitive stress injury or RSI, could cause a lot of pain and discomfort.
+A repetitive strain injury, also known as repetitive stress, injury or RSI, could cause a lot of pain and discomfort.
 If not attended on time, a minor RSI can turn into a nasty chronic injury.
 At Apollo Clinic, our expert physiotherapists recommend early medical intervention if you experience symptoms of a repetitive stress injury.

 What is Repetitive Strain Injury (RSI)?

 Symptoms of RSI include tremors, clumsiness, numbness, weakness in the hands or forearms, burning, aching or shooting pain, fatigue or lack of strength, chronically cold hands, difficulty with normal activities like chopping vegetables, turning on a tap, opening doors.
 These symptoms may appear when you do something or appear after a repetitive task.
-Symptoms may stop after when you stop the activity.
+Symptoms may stop after when you halt the activity.
 It may take a few hours or even days for the symptoms to settle.

 The exact cause of RSI is unclear.
 Some causes of Repetitive Stress Injury include: